noahzeldin/dissertation/reception_analysis_write_up.md

     information, see the helpful book accompanying the tidytext package:
     Silge and Robinson, *Text Mining with R*.)
-Consequently, it was much more sensible to process the text using a manually defined lexicon to generate a bag of words representation for the corpus and then document-term matrices for subsequent statistical analysis.
+Consequently, it was much more sensible to process the text using a manually defined lexicon to generate a bag-of-words representation for the corpus and then document-term matrices for subsequent statistical analysis.

 7. I of course agree with the general remarks in Lemercier and Zalc,